1907: The Suevic rescue

 Rebuilding the Suevic

 The wreck became a popular tourist destination, drawing 10,000 visitors in just one day.
 It remained stranded on the rocks for 3 weeks before the undamaged stern was salvaged.
-A new bow was constructed in Dublin whilst the ship was cut in two with carefully placed charges of dynamite.
+A new bow was constructed in Belfast whilst the ship was cut in two with carefully placed charges of dynamite.
 The salvaged two thirds of the ship were transported to Southampton, where the new bow was built on.

 By January 1908, the repaired steamliner was back on the waves.
 Suevic was pressed into service during the First World War, carrying British troops and provisions such as frozen meat.